porcinus/Arma-3/mpmissions/README.md

 [![prev](EscapeFromMaldenZombie.Malden%20preview/preview/jerrycan1.jpg)](EscapeFromMaldenZombie.Malden%20preview/jerrycan1.jpg)
 [![prev](EscapeFromMaldenZombie.Malden%20preview/preview/jerrycan2.jpg)](EscapeFromMaldenZombie.Malden%20preview/jerrycan2.jpg)

-WIP, some things still need to be done.

 It still is a escape mission but now with zombies.
 To be honest, I didn't keep track of codes coming from internet and I am pretty sure some stuff may need some credits.

+WIP, some things still need to be done but look stable for now.
+Some locality problem can happen when a zombie hit a vehicle.
+Sadly, this problem is related to Ryan's Zombies and Demons addon and can't be fixed by me.

 What's done so far (missing some for sure):
 ```